Why a study group?

 - Choose dependable students from a variety of backgrounds and academic levels.

-- Meet with an Academic Skills Counselor from the Office of Academic Services to schedule a “How To” Study Group Workshop.
+- Meet with a Student Success Advisor from the Center for Student Success to schedule a “How To” Study Group Workshop.

 Set the ground rules: